 Every ten years, the Narragansett Bay Estuary Program brings together folks across Massachusetts, Rhode Island, and Connecticut to refresh a plan for the region.

-Our four focus areas for the Vision 2032 Plan:
+Our three focus areas for the Vision 2032 Plan:

 Clean water to swim, splash, drink, fish, and support wildlife.
 Rainwaters that replenish rather than flood, pollute, or erode.

 Wild, scenic rivers.
 Coastal salt marshes.
 Forests crisscrossed by miles of stone walls.
 Plentiful shellfish.
 Local lobsters.
 Shady urban trees.

 Capacity-building.
 Education programs.
 Grants and long-term resources for local projects.
 Job training and opportunities.
 Active citizens.